mathildecol/mathildecol/content/research/impact_loi_mali.md

 ---
-title: Long term effects of bilingual education on learning & labor outcomes, Evidence from Mali
+title: “N m'a faamu”, Evaluation of the bilingual education program in Mali
 date: 2023-09-01
-url: /mali_loi/
+url: /mali_bilingual_educ/
 author: ["Mathilde Col"]
 description: ""
-summary: "DiD in Mali exploiting the introduction of local languages in public primary education during the 1990s"
+summary: "“N m'a faamu”, Evaluation of the bilingual education program in Mali"
 cover:
     alt: "Impact LoI Mali"
     relative: false
 ---

-- Little to no rigorous evidence of impacts of nationwide policies introducing local languages in primary schools on education and labor outcomes.
- - Progressive extension of bilingual education since 1987
- - Archives documenting precisely this extension at the circle level (obtained via a contact working at the Ministry of Education)
- - Design: DiD or staggered DiD using the progressive scale-up
- - Outcomes: using census data (the latest will be available next year) and/or survey data, examine at long-term impact (for adults over 15) of bilingual education on learning & labor outcomes
+**Ongoing working project**

+There is little to no rigorous evidence of impacts of nationwide policies introducing local languages in primary schools on education and labor outcomes.
+I use the progressive extension of bilingual education in the early 2000 to document the impact of bilingual education on education and labour market outcomes using a DID design.
+Using census data and archives on the policy extension, I find positive effects on learning and schooling.
+Early results show that people exposed to bilingual education in their language are more likely to hold a public job and not an agricultural one.
+Thiese findings are driven by women, people with longer schooling and happen especially in rural areas.
+All of this is consistent with the qualitative and quantitve literature on the topic.